AustinMichaelColeman/melo-gen-ai/README.md

 Here is a [Youtube video example](https://www.youtube.com/watch?v=8pOSu8AR8j0) as well.

 Note that this project is unfinished and out of date.
-It worked at the time of creaiton, but since then OpenAI has changed to use GPTs rather than plugins.
+It worked at the time, but since then OpenAI has changed to use GPTs rather than plugins.
 Perhaps I'll transition this to use the GPT API when I get around to it and then finish the project.

 ## Use of Trademarks